Hebridean Emigration Resources

 Also known as the Royal Commission of Inquiry into the Condition of Crofters and Cottars in the Highlands and Islands.
 This Inquiry was set up by Parliament in response to land agitation and protest by crofters in the 1870s and 1880s.
 The Commissioners travelled round the islands taking evidence from crofters, landowners’ representatives, and others, to establish people’s grievances.

 The evidence was published in 1884, in five volumes and is a highly significant source of information about social and economic conditions generally, including emigration events.
 It is direct testimony from the people themselves, and includes many references to crofters being cleared from their land and then being sent overseas by force.
-There are also claims that some chose to emigrate in search of better opportunities.
+There are also claims from some of the witnesses that some chose to emigrate in search of better opportunities.
 The evidence led to the first Crofters’ Act of 1886.

 This source is available online at: https://www.uhi.ac.uk/en/research-enterprise/cultural/centre-for-history/research/resources/the-napier-commission